azerion/bluestack-sdk-ios/upgrading.md

 or

- - Use new pod [BlueStack-SDK-Core]: https://bitbucket.org/mngcorp/mngads-demo-ios/downloads/Bluestack-SDK-Core-v3.2.3.zip
+ - Use new pod [BlueStack-SDK-Core]

 ## Upgrading to 3.2.2